12th Grade History/Civics: “To be, or not to be. . .”

 Greetings,

-This week we began the Cold War in earnest and took a look at a few key issues and events:
+This week we continued with the Cold War in earnest and took a look at a few key issues and events:

 England and America could see the Cold War coming as W.W.
 II ended.
 The unfortunate Eastern European nations of Poland, Hungary, Rumania, and Bulgaria exchanged one conqueror for another.
 Soviet dictatorship may not have been as bad as Nazi occupation, but that is hardly saying much.